John Swales (1938-2025)

 EMI – English Medium Instruction

 Is EMI ESP?
 Does EMI belong to ESP?
-No, but some people think it should and that does not make sense to me.
+No, but some people think it should do and that does not make sense to me.

 ESP is about teaching English.
 EMI is about teaching other non-language subjects.